-Many evangelicals are worried about lost people, but in order to respond biblically to Paul’s call to “Set your minds on things that are above, not on things that are on earth” (Colossians 3:2), we may have to do something radical.
-We may have to descend our “American Dream” ladder in order to find those around us in need, to become part of their world and find more than we left behind.
+Many evangelicals are worried about lost people.
+In order to respond biblically to Paul’s call to “Set your minds on things that are above, not on things that are on earth” (Colossians 3:2), we may have to do something radical.
+We may have to descend our “American Dream” ladder in order to find those around us in need.
+We may have to become part of their world and find more than we left behind.

 Why We Moved

 Andrew and I have always shared a mutual love of missions and adventure.
-We chose to go on mission to Africa for our honeymoon, and then to Indonesia for our five-year anniversary.
+We chose to go on mission to Africa for our honeymoon.
+Then we went to Indonesia for our five-year anniversary.
 As God continued to break our hearts for the unreached and underprivileged, we began asking the question of how are we living “on mission” daily at home?
 In addition to overseas trips, reading missional books such as Radical, The Insanity of God, and Let the Nations Be Glad began changing us.
-We no longer desired, or could justify, living the American Dream.
+We no longer desired or could justify, living the American Dream.

 Effects on our Family

 There are several ways in which the move has affected our family.
 We are continually learning from cultures that are not our own.
-This has allowed us to gain respect for our differences and appreciate God’s beautiful design of diversity.
-In addition, God has removed our spirit of fear and replaced it with a deep love and a desire for our new friends to know Christ.
+This has allowed us to gain respect for our differences.
+We learned to appreciate God’s beautiful design of diversity.
+In addition, God has removed our spirit of fear.
+He replaced it with a deep love and a desire for our new friends to know Christ.
 Although there is a sense of desensitization that happens after hearing so many gunshots, God has been faithful to cover our hearts with the peace that passes understanding despite our day-to-day experiences.